microsoft/sqlworkshops/SQLGroundToCloud/README.md

     </ul>
   </td></tr>

-  <tr><td style="vertical-align: top;background-color: AliceBlue; color: black;"><a href="https://github.com/microsoft/sqlworkshops/blob/master/SQLGroundToCloud/sqlgroundtocloud/06-ReviewAndApplication.md" target="_blank"> 06 - What to use When </a> </td><td td style="background-color: AliceBlue; color: black;"> Covers the decision process and provides tools for deciding on the proper technologies on-premises and in-cloud for a solution based on requirements and constraints.</td></tr>
+  <tr><td style="vertical-align: top;background-color: AliceBlue; color: black;"><a href="https://github.com/microsoft/sqlworkshops/blob/master/SQLGroundToCloud/sqlgroundtocloud/06-ReviewAndApplication.md" target="_blank"> 06 - What to use When </a> </td><td style="vertical-align: top;background-color: AliceBlue; color: black;">3:45PM-5:00PM<td td style="background-color: AliceBlue; color: black;"> Covers the decision process and provides tools for deciding on the proper technologies on-premises and in-cloud for a solution based on requirements and constraints.</td></tr>

 </table>